Baked Oatmeal Recipe Backstory

-Back in the summer, I attended the Big Summer Potluck and was introduced to a new ingredient.
-Can you believe I had not eaten apple butter before?
-I am not sure why, but it just hadn’t crossed my lips.
-Musselman’s was one of the sponsors of the event and apple butter was included in plenty of the feasts we had for the weekend.
+Several years ago, I attended a blogging conference and one of the sponsors was Musselsman's.
+Their apple butter was included in some of the food we ate.
 I found out that it went great on crostini, paired with blue cheese and it was wonderful in baked beans or in a savory barbecue sauce.
-I really loved it on the Belgian waffles for breakfast.
+I really loved it on the Belgian waffles for breakfast they served us.

 Even after 18 years, you learn something new about your spouse everyday.